How to Test Your Soil Like an Expert

 Take the guesswork out of fertilizing and amending your soil.
 Get my FREE Soil Tracking chart.

 The three main nutrients plants need (NPK)

 All plants need sufficient nitrogen to grow.
-The problem with nitrogen is that the plant-available form of it doesn’t bind to soil particles like other nutrients do.
+The problem with nitrogen is that the plant-available form of it doesn’t bind to soil particles as other nutrients do.
 So you’re guaranteed to have to add nitrogen on a regular basis.
 It’s especially easy to wash nitrogen out of sandy soils.